euan-forrester/save-file-converter/README.md

 - Online emulators
   - `.ggz` files when unzipped apparently contain one or more pairs of `.gba`/`.snes`/etc and `.png` file: a save state and a thumbnail
   - There's a port of Retroarch available online here: https://binbashbanana.github.io/webretro/ with code here: https://github.com/BinBashBanana/webretro .
 Its save file compatibility is the same as regular Retroarch and the emulators therein
+- Retroarch
+  - Some save files are compressed with ZLIB compression.
+I'm not sure the circumstances under which this happens: https://github.com/libretro/RetroArch/issues/14031#issuecomment-1159400581

 ## Cart reader notes